 Does the duration of storage affect ∆14C-CO2?

 We present the results of these three experiments, along with an applied example of interpreting a time series of ∆14C-CO2 with archived soils.
-Our results insight into long-standing questions about the substrates fueling rewetting pulse respiration, as well as differences in soil C dynamics between forest and grassland ecosystems.
+Our results support the utility of incubating archived soils to understand rates of soil C cycling and provide constraints for C cycle models.
+They also provide insight into long-standing questions about the substrates fueling rewetting pulse respiration, as well as differences in soil C dynamics between forest and grassland ecosystems.
 We conclude with suggestions for how best to employ the radiocarbon incubation technique with archived soils beyond our sample set.

 2. Materials and Methods